Ron Kolm: The Ron Kolm Collection

-The Ron Kolm papers represent over 3,500 works of the downtown arts scene since the 1970's and contain works by "several hundred artists, plus 300 periodicals, film, fine art, and six boxes" of David Wojnarowicz's journals.
+The Ron Kolm papers represent over 3,500 works of the downtown arts scene since the 1970s and contain works by "several hundred artists, plus 300 periodicals, film, fine art, and six boxes" of David Wojnarowicz's journals.
 The collection was purchased in 1996 by the Fales Library at New York University, where it is now stored.

 Since placing this collection in the NYU Library, Kolm has continued to build archives of downtown materials, with an emphasis on Unbearables publications (the novels they've published, runs of magazines and other ephemera).
 There are now archives at The University of Rochester library, the Avant Writing Collections at Ohio State University (John M. Bennett, Librarian/Curator), The Poetry Collection at SUNY Buffalo (Michael Basinski, Curator), the Harry Ransom Center at the University of Texas at Austin, the main branch of the New York Public Library, the Museum of Modern Art Library and the library at Poets House in New York City.